chausicle/pics/README.md

 A small react application demonstrating feedback when a user is typing a term in the search bar and displaying a list of images pertaining to that word.
-A third party API will be used to find the images.
+A third party API, Unsplash, will be used to serve images.